Portuguese art: Modernismo

+Self-Portrait (1929) by José Tagarro.

+José Tagarro was influenced by Fauvism, as well as by Ferdinand Hodler, Columbano, El Greco, and Jean-Auguste-Dominique Ingres.
+As a portraitist, he created a significant painting of the painter Alfredo Roque Gameiro.
+His 1929 Autoretrato is in fact a double self-portrait.

 The promises raised by the introduction of these new aesthetics were thwarted by the continuation of World War I and the departure of some avant-garde figures from the country, leading to a return of conformism for some time.
 The cultural policy of the Estado Novo, inaugurated in 1933 with the creation of the Secretariado de Propaganda Nacional and led by António Ferro, marked the end of the naturalist cycle and a definitive victory for Modernism, but now within a powerful nationalist affirmation, strongly influenced by Expressionism.
 Its principles were based on the proclamation of the exemplary value of History with its gallery of saints and heroes, a fascination with the empire, a constant reiteration of grandeur, and the valorisation of what came from the people.
 These principles were crystallised in the First Exposição Colonial Portuguesa (1934), the Concurso da Aldeia Mais Portuguesa de Portugal (Most Portuguese Village Competition, 1936), and the Portuguese World Exhibition (1940), symbols of the so-called "Política do Espírito" (Politics of the Spirit), the cultural promotion and propaganda project of the regime.

 Abel Manta was a prominent figure in the first generation of Portuguese modernist painters.
 In 1919, he moved to Paris, where he came into contact with Francisco Franco de Sousa, Dordio Gomes, Luís Cristino da Silva, and João da Silva, with whom he shared a studio.
 During this time, his exposure to Impressionism and Cézanne proved decisive for his artistic development.
 Returning to Lisbon in 1925, he taught Decorative Arts at the Technical School in Funchal.
 In 1927, he married Clementina Carneiro de Moura, and in 1928 their only son, João Abel Manta, was born.
 Manta frequently participated in gatherings such as those at the Café A Brasileira in Chiado.
 His work is characterized by a transition from Cézanne-inspired still lifes and Impressionist urban landscapes to expressive and nuanced portraits.